 |Loin roast||1.9 kg to 2.7 kg (4 lbs. to 6 lbs.)||70°C to 77 C (160°F to 170°F)||2 to 3||160°C (325°F)|

 |Rib roast||1.4 kg to 2.3 kg (3 lbs. to 5 lbs.)||70°C to 77°C (160°F to 170°F)||1 3/4 to 3||160°C (325°F)|

 |Shoulder roast, boneless||1.9 kg to 2.7 kg (4 lbs. to 6 lbs.)||70°C to 77°C (160°F to 170°F)||2 3/4 to 4||160°C (325°F)|

 Veal roasts (leg, loin, rib or sirloin) are best for rotisserie cooking.
 There are so many advantages to rotisserie cooking.
 Meats are usually moister as they self-baste while slowly roasting.
 Although grilling is done over a relatively hot fire, rotisserie cooking requires far less heat.

-Remember to place the meat in the middle of the skewer in a balanced and secure position and fasten as firmly as possible.
-Once the meat is secure, roll the skewer in the palms of your hands to make sure there is good balance, checking for a possible heavy side which may cause uneven cooking.
+Remember to place the meat in the middle of the skewer in a balanced secure position fasten as firmly as possible.
+Once the meat is secure, roll the skewer in the palms of your hs to make sure there is good balance, checking for a possible heavy side which may cause uneven cooking.
 Adjust for good balance.

 Use a meat thermometer to determine desired doneness.